Frequently Asked Questions

 No, but the two projects are neighbors.
-The opportunity to purchase the Arch Cape Forest emerged after the early successes of North Coast Land Conservancy’s Rainforest Reserve campaign, which seeks to conserve 3,500 acres of timberland above Arch Cape and adjacent to Oswald West State Park.
+The opportunity to purchase the Arch Cape Forest emerged after the early successes of NCLC’s Rainforest Reserve campaign, which seeks to conserve 3,500 acres of timberland above Arch Cape and adjacent to Oswald West State Park.
 A total of 5,000 acres is currently owned by Onion Peak Holdings and managed by the forestland investment management company Ecotrust Forest Management (EFM).

 If both NCLC and the District are successful, then each will separately own different parts of the Onion Peak property.
 The 1,500 acres that the Water District seeks to buy are below the Onion Peak ridgeline and share a common property line with the proposed Rainforest Reserve.
 However, the upper reaches of Asbury Creek are in a 600-acre block that is a part of the Rainforest Reserve, which the Water District will help NCLC manage for water quality.